PhysTeach42/PhysTeach42/README.md

 ### Hi there 👋
+#### Currently working on final project for CS50x.
+It is a blackjack simulator
 <!--
 **PhysTeach42/PhysTeach42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.